 - Access: Access is restricted and requires discretion and caution.

-- Photography: Capturing the industrial atmosphere and the remains of machinery.
+- Photography: Capturing the industrial atmosphere and the remnants of machines.

-- Exploration: Discover the different parts of the factory and imagine the life of the workers.
+- Exploration: Discover the different parts of the factory and imagine the lives of the workers.

 2: The Fort of Seclin

-A Witness to Military History The Fort of Seclin , built between 1873 and 1880, is an impressive military complex.
-Although some parts are accessible to the public, other sections remain unexplored and perfect for urbex.
+A Witness to Military History: The Seclin fort , built between 1873 and 1880, is an impressive military complex.
+While some parts are open to the public, other sections remain unexplored and perfect for urban exploration.

 Site Features